-I invite you in for a look around.
-You can stay a while.
-Read, browse, leave the tab open and cruise around the Internet.
-There are over 150 posts here.
-Find them under "Groovy Ideas."
-Read some, leave for a while, then come back.
-Maybe add something in a comment box.
-Maybe share one of your own groovy ideas.
-Or expand on one.
+Share one of your own groovy ideas.
+Or expand on one of mine.
 The world becomes a groovier place when people start sharing stuff.
-First we share, then we get moving around, then we sit and groove with each other, and share feelings, ideas, thoughts... face to face, eye to eye.
+We share, then we get moving around, then we sit with each other and share feelings, ideas, thoughts.
+Face to face, eye to eye.
 That is the magic of being human.
 Start here.
 But don't end here.
 Don't ever end the quest to be fully human.
 Share.
 Move.
 Meet.
 Be groovy.

 A little bit of history about being groovy...